 The sub-lethal endpoint is used to determine compliance with the MDEL.
 The sub-lethal endpoints incorporate both the test species sub-lethal (e.g., reproduction, growth, etc.) and survival response.
 Organisms that don’t survive won’t continue to germinate, grow, or reproduce.
 The sub-lethal endpoints are still calculated based on the number of test organisms at test initiation.

-The Water Boards would include the following MDEL in the NPDES permit whenever a non- storm water NPDES discharger has reasonable potential to exceed the chronic toxicity water quality objective, or is a POTW discharger authorized to discharge at a rate equal to or greater than 5 MGD:
+The Water Boards would include the following MDEL in the NPDES permit whenever a non- storm water NPDES discharger has reasonable potential to exceed the chronic toxicity water quality objective, or is a POTW discharger that is authorized to discharge at a rate equal to or greater than 5 MGD and is required to have a pretreatment program:

 No {most sensitive species} chronic toxicity test shall result in a “fail” at the IWC for the sub-lethal endpoint measured in the test, and a percent effect greater than or equal to 50 percent for the survival endpoint.

-When the most sensitive species does not have a survival endpoint; the Regional Water Board would include the following MDEL in the dischargers NPDES permit:
+When the most sensitive species does not have a survival endpoint, the Regional Water Board would include the following MDEL in the dischargers NPDES permit:

 No {most sensitive species} chronic toxicity test shall result in a “fail” at the IWC for any sub-lethal endpoint measured in the test, and a percent effect for that sub-lethal endpoint greater than or equal to 50 percent.